-Figure 14 - Performance view (left) and Big Sky view (right)1 map, and displays performance information for takeoff and landing in a graphical way.
+Figure 15 - Performance view (left) and Big Sky view (right)

 The performance view allows access to all TLAR's controls and settings (except traffic-pattern type), displays all weather information, and shows flap configuration, performance data on takeoff, climb, cruise, and landing.
-The Big Sky view controls the traffic-pattern types, declutters the screen, maximizes the
+The Big Sky view controls the traffic-pattern types, declutters the screen, maximizes the map, and displays performance information for takeoff and landing in a graphical way.

-$^{^{\}rm 1}$ These screenshots show a basic/pro switch and a flying switch.
+&lt;sup>1 These screenshots show a basic/pro switch and a flying switch.
 These switches are not available in the commercial version of TLAR.
 We use them for debugging.